Going Long, Very Long—with Dede Griesbauer

 EK 51:36

-I think swimming above most other sports builds that endurance and it builds the
+I think swimming, above most other sports, builds that endurance engine.

 Dede Griesbauer 51:40

-endurance engine but it also mitigates the pounding, right?
-I wasn’t playing soccer.
-So my knees are okay, I wasn’t putting the wear and tear.
-I wasn’t a cross country runner, right.
-So I don’t have I didn’t start professional sport until I was 35.
-Most people are thinking about retirement, by their mid to late 30s, from at least endurance professional sports where 40 seems to be this sort of tipping point where if you’re over 40, and racing, endurance sports, you’re you’re pushing it and start till I was 35.
-So I think all of those little things inadvertently, being 52, for me is different than being 52 for somebody else.
-And I think, oh, some of his genetic or maybe I just have the genes that for whatever reason, I am able to sort of keep going with this right now.
-But I also have the heart for it in that I choose to keep doing it because it’s not for everybody it is it is in so many ways incredibly thankless.
-And yeah, I can sit here and say I’m a world champion, but at the same breath, I can say, and so what right, what difference does that make?
-It really doesn’t make any difference at all, in terms of my career going forward?
-It’s not like this windfall of oh, now I made it’s like, I want an Olympic gold medal.
-And you know, the phone just won’t stop ringing.
-No, it’s not that’s not the case.
-Right.
-So
+It builds the endurance engine but it also mitigates the pounding, right?
+I wasn’t playing soccer, so my knees are okay, I wasn’t putting the wear and tear – I wasn’t a crosscountry runner, right, so I don’t have – I didn’t start professional sport until I was 35 – most people are thinking about retirement, by their mid to late 30s, from at least endurance professional sports where 40 seems to be this sort of tipping point where if you’re over 40 and racing endurance sports, you’re pushing it – I didn’t start till I was 35 so I think all of those little things inadvertently, being 52, for me is different than being 52 for somebody else.
+And I think, oh, some of it’s genetic or maybe I just have the genes that for whatever reason, I am able to sort of keep going with this right now but I also have the heart for it in that I choose to keep doing it because it’s not for everybody it is, it is in so many ways incredibly thankless and yeah, I can sit here and say I’m a world champion, but in the same breath, I can say “and so what?” right, what difference does that make – it really doesn’t make any difference at all, in terms of my career going forward?
+It’s not like this windfall of “oh, now I’m made, it’s like, I won an Olympic gold medal and you know, the phone just won’t stop ringing”.
+No, it’s not – that’s not the case, right, so…

 Rob Pickels 52:52